fedecaccia/daily-reviews/README.md

 # Daily Review

 Personal goal tracker.
-Built 100% with AI.
+Edit fields and add new ones!

-Remember to update your env variables!
+Remember to update your env variables to sync with your Google Sheet.

 <img width="492" alt="Screenshot 2025-02-01 at 9 48 09 AM" src="https://github.com/user-attachments/assets/2e395d73-a825-4170-bf2d-ecd48a9966dd" />